-1. Department of Natural Resources and U.S. Forest Service Billing

-Extensions to the billing dates listed below may be negotiated by either agency.
+Department of Natural Resources and U.S. Forest Service Billing Extensions to the billing dates listed below may be negotiated by either agency.

-Figure E2: DNR and USFS Billing Due Dates and Tasks for 2012 Incident
+Figure E2: DNR and USFS Billing Due Dates and Tasks for 2012 Incident expenditures for CY 2013 on USFS lands in Alaska and on federal fires in lower 48.

-Due Date Billing Tasks August 15, 2012 USFS submit to DNR a preliminary accounting report of fire suppression expenditures for fire occurring on or before June 30, 2012 for incidents which DNR is fiscally responsible.
 Support documentation will be an electronic spreadsheet by both DNR and USFS fire codes.
-September 15, 2012 DNR submit to USFS a preliminary accounting report of fire suppression expenditures for CY 2012 on USFS lands in Alaska and on federal fires in lower 48.
-Support documentation will be an electronic spreadsheet by both DNR and USFS fire codes.
-September 30, 2012 USFS submit to DNR a supplemental accounting report of fire suppression expenditures through August 30, 2012 for amount which DNR is fiscally responsible.
+September 30, 2013 USFS submit to DNR a supplemental accounting report of fire suppression expenditures through August 30, 2013 for amount which DNR is fiscally responsible.
 Support documentation will be an electronic spreadsheet by both DNR and USFS fire job codes.
 An electronic transaction register will be included for costs on each fire.
-April 1, 2013 USFS submit to DNR a preliminary Bill for Collection of fire suppression expenditures for prior fire season for amount which DNR is fiscally responsible.
+April 1, 2014 USFS submit to DNR a preliminary Bill for Collection of fire suppression expenditures for prior fire season for amount which DNR is fiscally responsible.
 Support documentation will be an electronic spreadsheet by both DNR and USFS fire codes along with an electronic transaction register showing cost categories and individual names (e.g. employees, vendors) for each fire.
-April 1, 2013 DNR submit to USFS a preliminary Bill for Collection of fire suppression expenditures for 2012 fire season on USFS lands in Alaska and on federal fires in lower 48.
+April 1, 2014 DNR submit to USFS a preliminary Bill for Collection of fire suppression expenditures for 2013 fire season on USFS lands in Alaska and on federal fires in lower 48.
 Support documentation will be an electronic spreadsheet by both DNR and USFS fire codes along with an electronic transaction register showing cost categories and individual names (e.g. employees, vendors) for each fire.
-November 1, 2013 USFS submit to DNR a final Bill for Collection of fire suppression expenditures for CY 2012 amount, reimbursable by DNR, not yet billed.
-November 1, 2013 DNR submit to USFS a final Bill for Collection of fire suppression expenditures for CY 2012 amount, reimbursable by USFS, not yet billed.
+November 1, 2014 USFS submit to DNR a final Bill for Collection of fire suppression expenditures for CY 2013 amount, reimbursable by DNR, not yet billed.
+November 1, 2014 DNR submit to USFS a final Bill for Collection of fire suppression expenditures for CY 2013 amount, reimbursable by USFS, not yet billed.